 This live broadcast session will consider all areas of equine tax planning.

-Many firms of accountants, solicitors and tax advisers have clients with equine assets and the associated tax issues can be extremely complicated, especially full competition yards and studs.
+Many firms of accountants, solicitors and tax advisers have clients with equine assets and interests with associated tax issues that can be extremely complicated, especially full competition yards and studs.

-With greater farm diversification the role of the horse has become more critical to farming income streams, including haymaking for horses, increased liveries and competition horses.
-The leading Upper Tribunal case of Vigne has brought the horse into the tax spotlight as has the equine loss case of Cliff.
+With greater farm diversification the role of the horse and equine operation has become more critical to farming income streams, including haymaking for horses, increased liveries and competition horses.
+The leading IHT Upper Tribunal case of Vigne has brought the horse into the tax spotlight as has the equine loss case of Cliff.
 Vigne looks at the importance of services to achieve BPR for IHT.
 Post COVID-19 with the move to working at home, in the country the pony paddock has also become a tax focus.